 - staged delivery of the rapid transit facility and services between the Airport and Botany

-The preferred route for the Airport to Botany Rapid Transit project will travel from Auckland Airport, along State Highway 20B and Puhinui Road to the upgraded Puhinui Station Interchange.
-From here, the rapid transit corridor travels along Puhinui Road and Lambie Drive and through the Manukau Centre via Manukau Station Road, Davies Avenue and Ronwood Avenue.
+The rapid transit route will travel from Auckland Airport, along State Highway 20B and Puhinui Road to the upgraded Puhinui Station interchange.
+From here, the rapid transit corridor continues along Puhinui Road and Lambie Drive and through the Manukau centre via Manukau Station Road, Davies Avenue and Ronwood Avenue.
 It then travels via Great South Road and Te Irirangi Drive to a new high-quality interchange at Botany, where it will connect with the Eastern Busway.

 New major station interchanges will be implemented in Manukau and Botany to support the new rapid transit line, as well as rapid transit stations along the route.

 Stations along the route will provide easy transfers between Airport to Botany Rapid Transit services and local buses, heavy rail and other rapid transit facilities.
 They will be built in locations that are close to town centres, employment hubs and residential areas.